NullCarrierNC/photonics-dmx/src/photonics-dmx/README.md

 1. Fade in to full white over 40ms, hold for 0ms.
 2. Fade out to transparent over 150ms.

-**Wait Conditions** allow you to wait for specific game events like Beat, Measure, or Keyframe before starting or ending transitions.
+**Wait Conditions** allow you to wait for specific game events before starting or ending transitions.

+Available wait conditions include:
+- `none`: No waiting, transition starts immediately
+- `delay`: Wait for a fixed time period
+- `beat`: Wait for a beat event
+- `measure`: Wait for a measure event
+- `keyframe`: Wait for a keyframe event.
+Note: currently all YARG keyframe events like keyframe-next are treated as a single type in Photonics.
+- Instrument-specific events: `guitar-open`, `guitar-green`, `guitar-red`, etc.
+- Drum events: `drum-kick`, `drum-red`, `drum-yellow`, `drum-blue`, `drum-green`, and cymbal events

 ### Event Count Properties